skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 The first step in configuring SLPs for replication is to create an Import SLP in the remote NBU domain.
 Because the remote NBU domain has no knowledge of anything about the backup image, it needs to run an import job once the replication is complete.
 This is specified in the local SLP and consequently the remote import SLP must already exist or the command will fail.

 When creating an Import SLP, the "used for" switch (-uf) is set to 4 to set this as an Import action.
 You then need to specify the dedup STU where the image will reside on the remote site.
 Some of the options for the command to create/modify an SLP must be specified, even if the option is not relevant for the action.
-This is done by the presence of the "__NA__" tag.
-You can also configure the retention level (-rl) of this replicated image if you require it ti be different from the source image.
+This is done by the presence of the ```__NA__``` tag.
+You can also configure the retention level (-rl) of this replicated image if you require it to be different from the source image.

 ``` bash
 ssh ${remote_master} /usr/openv/netbackup/bin/admincmd/nbstl ${policy}_weekly -add -uf 4 -residence ${remote_stu} -target_master __NA__ -target_importslp __NA__ -source 0 -managed 3 -rl 3